-Augusta Y. Thomas was elected to her third consecutive term as National Vice President for Women and Fair Practices (NVP) at AFGE’s 40th National Convention in Orlando in August 2015.
+Jeremy Lannan was elected as National Vice President for Women and Fair Practices at the 41st National Convention in 2018.

 Mission statement - The Women's Department shall have initial responsibility for the development and implementation, in conjunction with the Fair Practices Department, of: Affirmative Action programs for women in federal and D.C. government agencies; the elimination of employment discrimination based upon sex; providing the necessary consultation, services, and representation to Locals, Councils and Districts in support of women's programs and organizations; and drafting education, media material correspondence, and department reports.

 The Women's Department supports a broad spectrum of issues of priority to today's women and working families.

 At the current time, the Women's Department consists of the elected National Vice President for Women and Fair Practices (who sits on the National Executive Council), Secretary, Special Assistant to NVP, and a Program Specialist.